nguyenvinhlinh/nguyenvinhlinh.github.io/_posts/2026-05-07-How-to-make-video-for-K1-Max-with-ffmpeg.md

 - `-f segment -segment_time 3600`: For each one hour, create a video file.
 - `-reset_timestamps 1`: when create video, start timestamps at 1 (by default, it starts from the end timestamps of previous video)
 - `-strftime 1 "%Y-%m-%dT%H%M%S.webm"`: Output with filename format.

+## Credit
+ChatGPT helps me so much with `ffmpeg`, without it, I can't understand all the `ffmpeg` options quickyly.